apptainer/apptainer-userdocs/environment_and_metadata.rst

 ``%post`` section of your definition file while the container is building.

-{Singularity} allows this, through adding labels to the file defined by the ``SINGULARITY_LABELS`` environment variable in the ``%post`` section:
+{Project} allows this, through adding labels to the file defined by the ``SINGULARITY_LABELS`` environment variable in the ``%post`` section: